-In accordance with Section 15(1) of the Act 2000 (as amended), there is a duty on the planning authority to take such steps within its powers as may be necessary for securing the objectives of this Plan.
+In accordance with Section 15(1) of the Act, there is a duty on the Planning Authority to take such steps within its powers as may be necessary for securing the objectives of this Plan.
 The Council recognises the role and importance of infrastructure providers, semi-state bodies and landowners/stakeholders in County Monaghan in realising the objectives of this development Plan.